openhab/openhab-docs/tutorials/getting_started/model.md

 To add the first floor to the root level, we need to clear the selection first.
 Click on the white space in the tree, or Clear in the bottom toolbar.
-Add the ground floor and its rooms (master bedroom, bathroom, etc...) to your model.
+Add the first floor and its rooms (master bedroom, bathroom, etc...) to your model.

 You should end up with something resembling this: